isc-projects/kea/doc/sphinx/arm/dhcp4-srv.rst

     }

-Starting with Kea version 2.5.8, this parsing is extended to silently ignore FQDN (81) options with some invalid domain names.
+Starting with Kea version 2.5.8, this parsing is extended to silently ignore FQDN (81) options with some invalid domain names, and starting with Kea version 3.1.9 with invalid flags (i.e. 'S" and 'N' flags set to 1).

 Ignore DHCP Server Identifier
 -----------------------------